Beginning Sounds Activities

 If he got it wrong, I would go back to a conversation like I had with my little girl.

-If your child is pretty good at their letters, let them at it on their own.
+If your child is pretty good at their letters, let them do it on their own.
 You may be surprised that they can do it all by themselves.

 If you see them struggling you can always back up and try one of the conversations above.